openstreetmap/stateofthemap-2019/calls/general.md

 * We do not rate submissions from our workmates, clients or relatives.
 * We act carefully and are aware about possible conflicts (especially the situation of horse trading).
 We act particularly carefully in cases we are related to a sponsor.
-* We communicate to other PC members when we are in a conflict of interest situations.
+* We communicate to other PC members when we are in a conflict of interest situation.
 * We report any outside attempt of influencing their decisions to the chair of the SotM Working Group.

 We hope this detailed "Call for Presentations" helps to increase the transparency of our program selection process.
 Questions are welcome.
 You can reach us at the following email address: [program-sotm@openstreetmap.org](mailto:program-sotm@openstreetmap.org).